lavi445/Land_allotment_Frontend/README.md

   - **Vanilla CSS**: For custom styles.
   - **Tailwind CSS**: To accelerate styling with utility-first classes.
 - **JavaScript**: Add interactivity and dynamic content.
-- **React**: Build reusable components and manage the application state.
 - **PHP**: Backend integration (if required for dynamic features).

 ---